Asd-g/avslibplacebo/README.md

 - gamut_mapping_mode<br>
     Specifies the algorithm used for reducing the gamut of images for the target display, after any tone mapping is done.<br>

-    0: auto (Choose the best mode automatically.)<br>
-    1: clip (Hard-clip to the gamut (per-channel).
-Very low quality, but free.)<br>
+    * `clip`: Hard-clip to the gamut (per-channel).
+Very low quality, but free.

+    * `perceptual`: Performs a perceptually balanced gamut mapping using a soft knee function to roll-off clipped regions, and a hue shifting function to preserve saturation.

-    2: perceptual (Performs a perceptually balanced gamut mapping using a soft knee function to roll-off clipped regions, and a hue shifting function to preserve saturation.)<br>
+    * `softclip`: Performs a perceptually balanced gamut mapping using a soft knee function to roll-off clipped regions, and a hue shifting function to preserve saturation.

-    3: relative (Performs relative colorimetric clipping, while maintaining an exponential relationship between brightness and chromaticity.)<br>
+    * `relative`: Performs relative colorimetric clipping, while maintaining an exponential relationship between brightness and chromaticity.

-    4: saturation (Performs simple RGB->RGB saturation mapping.
+    * `saturation`: Performs simple RGB->RGB saturation mapping.
 The input R/G/B channels are mapped directly onto the output R/G/B channels.
-Will never clip, but will distort all hues and/or result in a faded look.)<br>
+Will never clip, but will distort all hues and/or result in a faded look.

-    5: absolute (Performs absolute colorimetric clipping.
-Like `relative`, but does not adapt the white point.)<br>
+    * `absolute`: Performs absolute colorimetric clipping.
+Like `relative`, but does not adapt the white point.

-    6: desaturate (Performs constant-luminance colorimetric clipping, desaturing colors towards white until they're in-range.)<br>
+    * `desaturate`: Performs constant-luminance colorimetric clipping, desaturing colors towards white until they're in-range.

-    7: darken (Uniformly darkens the input slightly to prevent clipping on blown-out highlights, then clamps colorimetrically to the input gamut boundary, biased slightly to preserve chromaticity over luminance.)<br>
+    * `darken`: Uniformly darkens the input slightly to prevent clipping on blown-out highlights, then clamps colorimetrically to the input gamut boundary, biased slightly to preserve chromaticity over luminance.

-    8: warn (Performs no gamut mapping, but simply highlights out-of-gamut pixels.)<br>
+    * `highlight`: Performs no gamut mapping, but simply highlights out-of-gamut pixels.

-    9: linear (Linearly/uniformly desaturates the image in order to bring the entire image into the target gamut.)<br>
+    * `linear`: Linearly/uniformly desaturates the image in order to bring the entire image into the target gamut.

-    Default: 0.
+    Default: `perceptual`.

-- tone_mapping_function<br>
+- tone_mapping_function

-    0: auto (Special tone mapping function that means "automatically pick a good function based on the HDR levels")<br>
-    1: clip (Performs no tone-mapping, just clips out-of-range colors.<br>
+    * `clip`: Performs no tone-mapping, just clips out-of-range colors.<br>
         Retains perfect color accuracy for in-range colors but completely destroys out-of-range information.<br>
-    Does not perform any black point adaptation.)<br>
+        Does not perform any black point adaptation.

-    2: st2094_40 (EETF from SMPTE ST 2094-40 Annex B, which uses the provided OOTF based on Bezier curves to perform tone-mapping.<br>
+    * `st2094-40`: EETF from SMPTE ST 2094-40 Annex B, which uses the provided OOTF based on Bezier curves to perform tone-mapping.<br>
         The OOTF used is adjusted based on the ratio between the targeted and actual display peak luminances.<br>
-    In the absence of HDR10+ metadata, falls back to a simple constant bezier curve with tunable knee point.<br>
+        In the absence of HDR10+ metadata, falls back to a simple constant bezier curve.<br>

-    The `tone_mapping_param` gives the target brightness adaptation strength for the knee point, defaulting to 0.7.)<br>
-    3: st2094_10 (EETF from SMPTE ST 2094-10 Annex B.2, which takes into account the input signal average luminance in addition to the maximum/minimum.<br>
+    * `st2094-10`: EETF from SMPTE ST 2094-10 Annex B.2, which takes into account the input signal average luminance in addition to the maximum/minimum.<br>
-    The `tone_mapping_param` gives the target brightness adaptation strength for the knee point, defaulting to 0.5.<br>
-    Note: This does *not* currently include the subjective gain/offset/gamma controls defined in Annex B.3.)<br>
+        Note: This does *not* currently include the subjective gain/offset/gamma controls defined in Annex B.3.

-    4: bt2390 (EETF from the ITU-R Report BT.2390, a hermite spline roll-off with linear segment.<br>
+    * `bt2390`: EETF from the ITU-R Report BT.2390, a hermite spline roll-off with linear segment.<br>

-    The knee point offset is configurable.
-Note that this defaults to 1.0, rather than the value of 0.5 from the ITU-R spec.)<br>
-    5: bt2446a (EETF from ITU-R Report BT.2446, method A.<br>
+    * `bt2446a`: EETF from ITU-R Report BT.2446, method A.<br>
         Can be used for both forward and inverse tone mapping.

-Not configurable.)<br>
-    6: spline (Simple spline consisting of two polynomials, joined by a single pivot point.<br>
+    * `spline`: Simple spline consisting of two polynomials, joined by a single pivot point.<br>
         Simple spline consisting of two polynomials, joined by a single pivot point, which is tuned based on the source scene average brightness (taking into account HDR10+ metadata if available).<br>
-    The `tone_mapping_param` can be used to tune the desired subjective contrast characteristics.<br>
-    Higher values make the curve steeper (closer to `clip`), preserving midtones at the cost of losing shadow/highlight details, while lower values make the curve shallower (closer to `linear`), preserving highlights at the cost of losing midtone contrast.<br>
-    Values above 1.0 are possible, resulting in an output with more contrast than the input.<br>
-    The default value is 0.5.<br>
-    This function can be used for both forward and inverse tone mapping.<br>
+        This function can be used for both forward and inverse tone mapping.

-    7: reinhard (Simple non-linear, global tone mapping algorithm.<br>
+    * `reinhard`: Very simple non-linear curve.<br>
         Named after Erik Reinhard.<br>

-    The `tone_mapping_param` specifies the local contrast coefficient at the display peak.<br>
-    Essentially, a value of param=0.5 implies that the reference white will be about half as bright as when clipping.<br>
-    Defaults to 0.5, which results in the simplest formulation of this function.)<br>
-    8: mobius (Generalization of the reinhard tone mapping algorithm to support an additional linear slope near black.<br>
+    * `mobius`: Generalization of the `reinhard` tone mapping algorithm to support an additional linear slope near black.<br>
-    The tone mapping `tone_mapping_param` indicates the trade-off between the linear section and the non-linear section.<br>
-    Essentially, for param=0.5, every color value below 0.5 will be mapped linearly, with the higher values being non-linearly tone mapped.<br>
-    Values near 1.0 make this curve behave like `clip`, and values near 0.0 make this curve behave like `reinhard`.<br>
-    The default value is 0.3, which provides a good balance between colorimetric accuracy and preserving out-of-gamut details.<br>
-    The name is derived from its function shape (ax+b)/(cx+d), which is known as a Möbius transformation in mathematics.)<br>
+        The name is derived from its function shape `(ax+b)/(cx+d)`, which is known as a Möbius transformation.<br>
+        This function is considered legacy/low-quality, and should not be used.

-    9: hable (Piece-wise, filmic tone-mapping algorithm developed by John Hable for use in Uncharted 2, inspired by a similar tone-mapping algorithm used by Kodak.<br>
+    * `hable`: Piece-wise, filmic tone-mapping algorithm developed by John Hable for use in Uncharted 2, inspired by a similar tone-mapping algorithm used by Kodak.<br>
         Popularized by its use in video games with HDR rendering.<br>
         Preserves both dark and bright details very well, but comes with the drawback of changing the average brightness quite significantly.<br>
-    This is sort of similar to `reinhard` with `tone_mapping_param` 0.24.)<br>
+        This is sort of similar to `reinhard` with `reinhard_contrast=0.24`.<br>
+        This function is considered legacy/low-quality, and should not be used.

-    10: gamma (Fits a gamma (power) function to transfer between the source and target color spaces, effectively resulting in a perceptual hard-knee joining two roughly linear sections.<br>
+    * `gamma`: Fits a gamma (power) function to transfer between the source and target color spaces, effectively resulting in a perceptual hard-knee joining two roughly linear sections.<br>
         This preserves details at all scales fairly accurately, but can result in an image with a muted or dull appearance.<br>
-    The `tone_mapping_param` is used as the cutoff point, defaulting to 0.5.)<br>
+        This function is considered legacy/low-quality and should not be used.

-    11: linear (Linearly stretches the input range to the output range, in PQ space.<br>
+    * `linear`: Linearly stretches the input range to the output range, in PQ space.<br>
         This will preserve all details accurately, but results in a significantly different average brightness.<br>
         Can be used for inverse tone-mapping in addition to regular tone-mapping.<br>

-    The parameter can be used as an additional linear gain coefficient (defaulting to 1.0).)<br>
+    * `linearlight`: Like `linear`, but in linear light (instead of PQ).<br>
+        Works well for small range adjustments but may cause severe darkening when downconverting from e.g. 10k nits to SDR.

-    Default: 0.
+    Default: `bt2390`.

-- tone_mapping_mode<br>
+- tone_constants<br>
-    0: AUTO (Picks the best tone-mapping mode based on internal heuristics.)<br>
-    1: RGB (Per-channel tone-mapping in RGB.
-Guarantees no clipping and heavily desaturates the output, but distorts the colors quite significantly.)<br>
-    2: MAX (Tone-mapping is performed on the brightest component found in the signal.<br>
-    Good at preserving details in highlights, but has a tendency to crush blacks.)<br>
-    3: HYBRID (Tone-map per-channel for highlights and linearly (luma-based) for midtones/shadows, based on a fixed gamma 2.4 coefficient curve.)<br>
-    4: LUMA (Tone-map linearly on the luma component, and adjust (desaturate) the chromaticities to compensate using a simple constant factor.<br>
-    This is essentially the mode used in ITU-R BT.2446 method A.)<br>
+    Tone mapping constants for tuning `tone_mapping_function`.<br>
+    Format is `tone_constants=["option=xxx", "option1=xxx", "option2=xxx"]`.
+For example, `tone_constants=["exposure=0.25"]`.

+    * `knee_adaptation`: Configures the knee point, as a ratio between the source average and target average (in PQ space).<br>
+        An adaptation of 1.0 always adapts the source scene average brightness to the (scaled) target average, while a value of 0.0 never modifies scene brightness.<br>
+        Must be between 0.0..1.0.<br>
+        Affects all methods that use the ST2094 knee point determination (currently ST2094-40, ST2094-10 and spline).<br>
+        Default: 0.4.

+    * `knee_minimum`, `knee_maximum`: Configures the knee point minimum and maximum, respectively, as a percentage of the PQ luminance range.<br>
+        Provides a hard limit on the knee point chosen by `knee_adaptation`.<br>
+        `knee_minimum` must be between 0.0..0.5.<br>
+        `knee_maximum` must be between 0.5..1.0.<br>
+        Default: `knee_minimum` 0.1; `knee_maximum` 0.8.

+    * `knee_default`: Default knee point to use in the absence of source scene average metadata.<br>
+        Normally, this is ignored in favor of picking the knee point as the (relative) source scene average brightness level.<br>
+        Must be between `knee_minimum` and `knee_maximum`.<br>
+        Default: 0.4.

+    * `knee_offset`: Knee point offset (for BT.2390 only).<br>
+        Note that a value of 0.5 is the spec-defined default behavior, which differs from the libplacebo default of 1.0.<br>
+        Must be between 0.5..2.0.

+    * `slope_tuning`, `slope_offset`: For the single-pivot polynomial (spline) function, this controls the coefficients used to tune the slope of the curve.<br>
+        This tuning is designed to make the slope closer to 1.0 when the difference in peaks is low, and closer to linear when the difference between peaks is high.<br>
+        `slope_tuning` must be between 0.0..10.0.<br>
+        `slope_offset` must be between 0.0..1.0.<br>
+        Default: `slope_tuning` 1.5; `slope_offset` 0.2.

+    * `spline_contrast`: Contrast setting for the spline function.<br>
+        Higher values make the curve steeper (closer to `clip`), preserving midtones at the cost of losing shadow/highlight details, while lower values make the curve shallowed (closer to `linear`), preserving highlights at the cost of losing midtone contrast.<br>
+        Values above 1.0 are possible, resulting in an output with more contrast than the input.<br>
+        Must be between 0.0..1.5.<br>
+        Default: 0.5.

+    * `reinhard_contrast`: For the reinhard function, this specifies the local contrast coefficient at the display peak.<br>
+        Essentially, a value of 0.5 implies that the reference white will be about half as bright as when clipping.
+(0,1).
+        Must be between 0.0..1.0.<br>
+        Default: 0.5.

+    * `linear_knee`: For legacy functions (`mobius`, `gamma`) which operate on linear light, this directly sets the corresponding knee point.<br>
+        Must be between 0.0..1.0<br>
-    Default: 0.
+        Default: 0.3.

-- tone_mapping_param<br>
-    The tone-mapping curve parameter.<br>
-    Default: Default for the selected `tone_mapping_function`.

-- tone_mapping_crosstalk<br>
-    Extra crosstalk factor to apply before tone-mapping.<br>
-    May help to improve the appearance of very bright, monochromatic highlights.<br>
+    * `exposure`: For linear methods (`linear`, `linearlight`), this controls the linear exposure/gain applied to the image.<br>
+        Must be between 0.0..10.0.<br>
-    Default: 0.04.
+        Default: 1.0.

 - metadata<br>
     Data source to use when tone-mapping.<br>